Offering apprenticeships gives employers the opportunity to develop your workforce and attract the best talent.

 As you start your recruitment process, here are some points to consider

-Minimum hourly rate in first year: £4.15 from April 2020.
+The minimum hourly rate in the first year: £4.15 from April 2020.
 When the apprentice moves into their 2nd year, their hourly rate is the minimum wage for their age.
 Apprentices must have a training plan that equates to 20% of their contracted hours learning their trade.
 This is usually 1 day per week in college but, depending on experience and the sector, this can be negotiated.

 Apprentices will complete an agreed training plan (to include Maths and English if required) then, once agreed by yourself (employer), us (training provider) and the apprentice, they will undertake an End Point Assessment which is carried out by an independent body.
-This will determine a grade and achievement of the apprenticeship programme.
+This will determine the grade and achievement of the apprenticeship programme.

 Your apprentice should have a minimum fixed term contract for the duration of the apprenticeship training + endpoint assessment duration (approx. 3 months).